ECronin1973/Applied_Statistics_MyWork/README.md

 import numpy as np

 # The stats function comes under the statistical tests grouping in the scipy.stats module.
 # This tool is essential for testing the normality of a dataset.
-It's particularly useful in determining whether a sample comes from a normally distributed population.
+It is beneficial in determining whether a sample comes from a normally distributed population.
-# The stats function performs a range of statistical tests, including the Shapiro-Wilk test for normality, the Kolmogorov-Smirnov test for normality, and many others.
+# The stats function performs various statistical tests, including the Shapiro-Wilk test for normality, the Kolmogorov-Smirnov test for normality, and many others.
 # https://docs.scipy.org/doc/scipy/reference/stats.html
 from scipy.stats import stats

-# Plotting.
-This is a 2D plotting library that is a great tool for plotting graohs and visualisation of data.
+# Plotting is a 2D plotting library that is an excellent tool for plotting graphs and visualisation of data.
 # https://matplotlib.org/stable/contents.html
 import matplotlib.pyplot as plt
 ```